 Task Code 26.2 Licensed Site Professional (LSP) Site Visit

-This task code is used for the LSP of Record to perform site visit activities (up to two (2) visits per year) as required per 310 CMR 40.0000.
+This task code is used for the LSP of Record to perform site visit activities as required per 310 CMR 40.0000.
+One annual visit is anticipated, more frequent visits would require explanation and are subject to Board approval.
 Task maximum includes any required coordination, performed by the LSP.
-LSP visits are not to be claimed on days when other field activities are occurring.
 Supporting documentation (field notes, etc.) is required.

 4.25 Task Code 27 – Laboratory Analyses (Task Codes 27.1 through 27.10.3)

 These task codes are used for the laboratory analyses of water, soil, and air and include parameters related to the assessment, evaluation, and abatement of petroleum products discharges and releases from an underground storage tank system.
 All analytical methods must be the most current EPA-approved methods and/or in accordance with the most recent version of MassDEP’s Compendium of Quality Control Requirements and Performance Standards for Selected Analytical Protocols (the “CAM”).
 The laboratory analyses include general chemistries, microbiology (i.e. bioremediation parameters), metals & minerals, gas chromatography, RCRA waste characterization, drinking water organics, and lab add-ons (e.g. groundwater sample filtration and sample compositing).
-The laboratory invoice, chain of custody, If there is no applicable task code for the analyte, laboratory rate sheets may be provided from three laboratories in lieu of specific bid documents.
+The laboratory invoice, chain of custody, and analytical data is required to support the charges claimed.
+If there is no applicable task code for the analyte, laboratory rate sheets may be provided from three laboratories in lieu of specific bid documents.
 It is necessary for the claimant to submit the applicable rate sheets with each subsequent submittal.

 Standard laboratory turnaround times of 7-10 business days apply to all laboratory analyses and prices.
 Surcharges for expedited laboratory turnaround are not eligible for reimbursement by the Board.
-Includes sample containers, chain of custody forms, drop-off and pick-up of sample containers.
+Includes sample containers, chain of custody forms, drop-off and pick-up of sample containers, sample disposal costs, and all other sample-related surcharges and fees.
 Sample shipping costs should be coded to the applicable 11.1 task codes.

 Task Code 27.4.27 – DEP EPH